Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Mathematical formulation

-To formalize the problem, we define the binary decision variable $x_{ij}^k$, where $x_{ij}^k = 1$ if drone $k$ traverses road link $(i,j)$ for assessment, and $0$ otherwise.
-Using notations and network transformations from Sections \ref{Problem definition} and \ref{Network transformation}, the drone-based road network assessment model is:
+To formulate the problem, we define the binary decision variable $x_{ij}^k$, where $x_{ij}^k = 1$ if drone $k$ traverses road link $(i,j)$ for assessment, and $0$ otherwise.
+Additionally, we introduce the continuous flow variable $f_{ij}^k \geq 0$ representing the flow carried by drone $k$ on link $(i,j)$.
+Following the notation and network transformation introduced in Sections \ref{Problem definition} and \ref{Network transformation}, the drone-based road network assessment model is:

-\begin{itemize} \item Equation \eqref{equation 2.3 oj} maximizes the total information value collected by all drones, summing $c_p$ for each transformed artificial node traversed by drone $k$ (as indicated by $x_{ij}^k$). \item Constraints \eqref{equation 2.3 link_1} restrict each information-bearing artificial node to at most one drone visit, preventing redundant assessments by avoiding overlapping visits from multiple drones and thus ensuring assessment efficiency.
-Notably, this constraint does not impose a single-visit requirement on nodes within the original road network $G$, as illustrated in \autoref{fig 3.3}. \item Constraints \eqref{equation 2.3 balance} enforce flow conservation for each node $i$ and drone $k$, ensuring equal entry and exit counts to maintain path continuity. \item Constraints \eqref{equation 2.3 origin} require each drone $k$ to start and end at depot $o$, with exactly one exit from and one entry to $o$. \item Constraints \eqref{equation 2.3 flytime} cap drone $k$'s total flight time (sum of $t_{ij}x_{ij}^k$) at battery limit $Q$. \item Constraint \eqref{equation 2.3 timelimit} ensures the maximum flight time across all drones does not exceed $p_{\max}$, enforcing timely completion of the entire assessment. \end{itemize}
+\begin{itemize} \item Equation \eqref{equation 2.3 oj} maximizes the total information value collected by all drones, summing $c_p$ for each transformed artificial node traversed by drone $k$. \item Constraints \eqref{equation 2.3 link_1} restrict each information-bearing artificial node to at most one drone visit, preventing redundant assessments by avoiding overlapping visits from multiple drones.
+Notably, this constraint does not impose a single-visit requirement on nodes within the original road network $G$, as illustrated in \autoref{fig 3}. \item Constraints \eqref{equation 2.3 balance} enforce flow conservation for each node $i$ and drone $k$, ensuring equal entry and exit counts to maintain path continuity. \item Constraints \eqref{equation 2.3 origin} require each drone $k$ to start and end at depot $o$, with exactly one exit from and one entry to $o$. \item Constraints \eqref{equation 2.3 artificial_bidirection} forbid a drone from simultaneously using both links $(p,j)$ and $(j,p)$ between an artificial node $p$ and an adjacent node $j$.
+Since each artificial node $p \in \mathcal{P}$ represents a road link in the original network, a feasible traversal should enter $p$ from one junction and leave towards another junction.
+Such a pattern is an artifact of the link-to-node transformation.
+It does not correspond to any meaningful movement in the original road network and is therefore excluded. \item Constraints \eqref{equation 2.3 flytime} cap drone $k$'s total flight time at battery limit $Q$. \item Constraint \eqref{equation 2.3 timelimit} ensures the maximum flight time across all drones does not exceed $p_{\max}$, enforcing timely completion of the entire assessment. \end{itemize}